Typhon0/AnimateFX/CONTRIBUTING.md

 If you want to suggest features for AnimateFX like add a new animation or anything else that can make AnimateFX better:

 You can vote and submit [features request here](https://animatefx.featureupvote.com).

+## Pull Request

+1. Fork the animatefx repo
+2. Make your change in a new branch

+``git checkout -b my-fix-branch master``

+3. Test your code
+4. Commit your changes using a descriptive commit message.
+5. Push your branch to GitHub.
+6. Send a pull request to `animatefx:master`

+After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream). repository